-Consistent with our philosophy of linking pay to performance, a significant portion of the total compensation paid to the NEOs is performance-based, taking the form of short-term and long-term incentive award opportunities.
-As shown in the charts below, the Company's 2017 target compensation mix is consistent with our Peer Group's practices:
+Consistent with our philosophy of linking pay to performance, a material portion of the total compensation paid to the NEOs is performance-based.
+As shown in the charts below, the large majority of earnings opportunity is entirely contingent on performance.
+In this regard, the Company's 2018 target compensation mix is consistent with our Peer Group's practices: